Charles-Henri-Louis d'Arsac de Ternay: Seven Years' War

-Although the French had not anticipated a British response until the next year, General Sir Jeffery Amherst was alerted to the French raid in July, and organized an expedition to recover Newfoundland.
-The British fleet arrived on 12 September, landing 1,500 troops the next day at Torbay.
+Although the French had not anticipated a British response until the next year, General Sir Jeffery Amherst was alerted to the raid in July, and organized an expedition to recover Newfoundland.
+A British fleet arrived on 12 September, landing 1,500 troops the next day at Torbay.
 Two days later the French troops had retreated into Fort William after the Battle of Signal Hill.
 In a council, Ternay advocated abandoning the position, but was apparently outvoted, with the council opting to leave the ground forces and some marines, but also making provision for their eventual recovery by the fleet after it left the harbour.
-However, given a favourable wind and foggy conditions, Ternay decided to depart that night, and slipped away, leaving the ground forces to surrender three days later.
-Ternay's return to France was difficult: he was forced to run from British ships to the Spanish port of Corunna, and only reached Brest in January 1763.
+However, given a favourable wind and foggy conditions, Ternay decided to depart that night, and slipped away, leaving the French army to surrender three days later.
+Ternay's return to France was difficult: he was forced to run from British ships to the Spanish port of A Coruña, and only reached Brest in January 1763.
 Although criticised by d'Haussonville for abandoning him, Ternay's actions met with approval, since he had managed to save his fleet.